Carla Bozzolo and Sasha Milbeck, National Center for Health Research

 - Infrequent ovulation/difficulty getting pregnant

-It is important to know if you have PCOS, because it increases the chances of you developing the following health problems:
+It is important to diagnose PCOS early, because untreated symptoms increase one’s chances of developing the following health problems: [1-7]

 - Gestational diabetes